13-14 June 2026 in Montgenèvre

 Required equipment

-The required equipment will be fully verified at the time of the recovery of the bib number and can be verified at any time of the competition.
-Any team will have obligatory equipment that is missing will be disqualified.
+The mandatory kit will be fully checked when you collect your bib number and can be checked at any time during the competition.
+Any team with missing mandatory kit will be disqualified.

 Mandatory per team